 In addition, “the […] IPCC estimated that aviation’s total climate [heating] impact is some two to four times that of its direct CO2 emissions alone” (source).

 So whenever possible, we propose to use surface travel.

 Omio (formerly GoEuro) runs simultaneous searches for trains, buses and flights.
 You can then pick your favorite travel mode by clicking on a tab.
-IN practice, it does not seem to be particularly strong on finding train itineraries.
+It includes ticket booking directly on the site.
+In practice, it does not seem to be particularly strong on finding train itineraries.

 Railtic is a search engine: it can find train rides, but won’t sell them to you.